doolin/arscope/arscope.md

 # Personal motivation

-We're moving a lot of data out of Postgres and into Cassandra, hence we lose all our ActiveRecord goodies.
+We're moving a lot of data out of Postgres and into Cassandra, hence we lose all our ActiveRecord goodies , for example, the `scope` method.

-This talk was conceived to better understand...

-### ...wrapping non-relational data.
+### But we still to do everything the scopes were doing

+A necessary first step:

+## change scopes into class methods

 Specifically, how much could I leverage Rails patterns for NoSQL tools?